ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

       - The functor `Raise_backend` converts any backend implementation relying on the `Low_level` representation (all backends currently), to match the user-facing `Backend_intf.Backend` interface (which relies on the high-level `Assignments` representation).
         - The functor `Add_buffer_retrieval_and_syncing` (used by `Raise_backend`) converts (array pointer) `buffer_ptr`-level copying opeations, to tensor node level, and adds per-tensor-node stream-to-stream synchronization.
     - Putting the above together with the device specific implementations, and exposing the resulting modules to the user via backend names.
-      - It also exposes a couple of backend-generic functions:
+      - It also exposes backend-generic functions, currently just one:
-        - `reinitialize` a backend,
         - `finalize` a context (freeing all of its arrays that don't come from its parent context).

 ### Batch compilation; in the future: lazy and cached compilation artifacts